 Secondly, for parents of juniors and seniors, review with your child the numerous options of panels, workshops and master classes being offered on both Thursday and Friday.
 Students are allowed to attend more than one break-out session, but will have to be thoughtful about creating a schedule for themselves by choosing those sessions they find most interesting, keeping in mind that some of them may be offered at the same time.
 Your input could be helpful in this process.

 Of course it's also important for parents to remind their child that they will be meeting representatives of colleges and universities, who are often on the admissions staff, and are involved in the process of reading and evaluating applications for enrollment at their school.
 Making a good impression on these representatives is very important.
 However, students should also be aware that the admissions reps are on their side.
 They are coming to OCSA to answer questions and provide information about their college or university that will be helpful to the students here.
 So remind your child to take advantage of this opportunity to introduce themselves to the admissions representatives as well as others representing the schools they are interested in.
 Face time with students is important for college reps and we want our visitors to get to know our amazing OCSA students.

 If I have connections to a university and would like to offer a suggestion for a potential participant, what is the process?

 We welcome your input.
-The preliminary list of colleges planning to attend the College Fair will be posted on the College Fair page of the OCSA website in late August.
-If ,after you check the list, you have a suggestion about an additional college that you'd like to see participate in the fair, please contact Leanne Beck in Student Services.
-We wil be happy to reach out to them and invite them to our College Fair.
+If you have a suggestion about a college that you'd like to see participate in the fair, please contact Leanne Beck in Student Services.
+We will be happy to reach out to them and invite them to our College Fair.